 Why is it important that we come to know God?
 To make sure that we are worshiping the right thing, because what we are worshiping we are becoming!
 Did I not say at the very beginning of this sermon that people conduct themselves according to their beliefs and their conception of what they think God requires of them?
 So it is essential that we have as perfect of a conception as we possibly can.

 I used to believe what Herbert Armstrong stated when he said, "The most common sin is ingratitude."
 Ingratitude is indeed very common, but I no longer believe it is the most common.
 To me that place of dishonor belongs overwhelmingly to idolatry.
-It is not even close to any other, and I offer you as evidence the fact that five of the ten commandments directly tell us how to avoid this sin, and it is true as we just saw in Romans 1, if we do not keep those first four commandments it will lead us directly into all of those other bad things that we see going on in the streets of America today.
+It is not even close to any other, and I offer you as evidence the fact that five of the ten commandments directly tell us how to avoid this sin.
+It is true, as we just saw in Romans 1, that if we do not keep those first four commandments, it will lead us directly into all of those other bad things that we see going on in the streets of America today.